Automating cloud migrations to GCP with Velostrata

 You must then configure your local vCenter server with the Velostrata backend appliance and plugin.
 This comes as an OVF file.

-Once everything is configured you will see Velostrata Operations avaiable against your virtual machines.
+Once everything is configured you will see Velostrata Operations available against your virtual machines.

 Running a VM in the Cloud or Starting a Migration